Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Numerical Experiments

 \subsection{ETH Lecturer Evaluation Data}

-Our second real data example is for the dataset of evaluations of lecturers in ETH named \texttt{InstEval} freely available from the R package \texttt{lme4} (\citealt{Batetal15}), which consists of $73,421$ anonymous evaluations of $1,128$ lecturers made by $2,972$ students.
-We remove data of students giving fewer than $5$ evaluations, and construct a full data matrix $\Yb$ with $R = 2,937$ rows of students, $C = 1,128$ columns of lecturers, and in total $N = 73,328$ evaluations.
-The evaluations are in the $1$ to $5$ scale in the increment of $1$.
-There are factors affecting the evaluations contained in the dataset, including \textit{studage}, denoting the number of semesters the student has been enrolled; \textit{lectage}, measuring the number of semesters back the lecture rated had taken place; \textit{service}, a binary factor showing if a lecture is held for a different department from the lecturer's main one; and \textit{dept}, coding the department of the lecture.
+Our second real data example is for the dataset of evaluations of lecturers in ETH Zurich named \texttt{InstEval} freely available from the R package \texttt{lme4} (\citealt{Batetal15}), which consists of $73,421$ anonymous evaluations of $1,128$ lecturers made by $2,972$ students.
+We remove data of students giving fewer than $5$ evaluations and construct a full data matrix $\Yb$ with $R = 2,937$ rows of students, $C = 1,128$ columns of lecturers, and in total $N = 73,328$ evaluations.
+The evaluations are in the $1$ to $5$ scales in the increment of $1$.
+There are factors affecting the evaluations contained in the dataset, including \textit{studage}, denoting the number of semesters that the student has been enrolled; \textit{lectage}, measuring the number of semesters back the lecture rated had taken place; \textit{service}, a binary factor showing if a lecture is held for a different department from the lecturer's main one; and \textit{dept}, coding the department of the lecture.
 We take the factors \textit{studage}, \textit{lectage}, and \textit{service} as fixed effects, and use students and lecturers as the row and column random effects in the analysis.
 The coefficients for the intercept and fixed effects \textit{studage}, \textit{lectage}, \textit{service} are $b = (b_0, b_1, b_2, b_3)^{\top}$.
-An indicator matrix $\Zb$ with the same dimension of the full data matrix $\Yb$ is constructed to present the missingness of evaluations.
+An indicator matrix $\Zb$ with the same dimension as the full data matrix $\Yb$ is constructed to present the missingness of evaluations.

 We implement the pigeonhole SGLD in Algorithm \ref{algo:pigeonhole SGLD} for the \texttt{InstEval} dataset and compare its performance with the full-data Gibbs sampler and the frequentist REML using the R package \texttt{lme4}.
-For PSGLD and Gibbs sampler, the prior distributions are the same as those in the analysis of MovieLens dataset in Section \ref{realdata:1}.
-The initial values of fixed effects coefficients $b$ are set to be $1$, and those of the variance components are set to be $2$.
-Similar to Section \ref{realdata:1}, for PSGLD, we use the subset size $r=c=200$ and $m=50$ for the length of Markov chains for the latent variables of random effects.
-At the beginning of running pigeonhole SGLD, we set constant step sizes for the coefficients of fixed effects and variance components in $O(N^{-1})$.
-After $500$ iterations, we adjust the step size to $O(N^{-2})$ for each parameter.
+For the PSGLD and the Gibbs sampler, the prior distributions are the same as those in the analysis of the MovieLens dataset in Section \ref{realdata:1}.
+The initial values of the fixed effects coefficients $b$ are set to be $1$, and those of the variance components are set to be $2$.
+Similar to Section \ref{realdata:1}, for the PSGLD, we use the subset size $r=c=200$ and $m=50$ for the length of Markov chains for the latent variables of random effects.
+We set constant step sizes for the coefficients of fixed effects and the variance components in $O(N^{-1})$.